You believe meditation gives peace of mind, right?

 Meditation is not easy.

 It is not a quick fix.

-Yes, that’s exactly what I am doing.
+That’s exactly what I am doing.

-A typical household has three kinds of rooms – a living room, bedroom, and others.
+A typical household has three kinds of rooms – a living room, bedroom and others.

 Ever noticed the difference between your bedroom and drawing room?

 You keep the drawing room in pretty good shape.
 The sofas should be clean.
 The table should sparkle.
 The curtains must be dust-free.

 The drawing room is for entertaining guests, and you want to make a good first impression, correct?